codazoda/notes/InterviewOutline.md

 	- How many cars are there in the United States?

 	- Using the properties of stars, explain why barns are red

+- More General Questions

+	- What is one of your biggest frustrations?